DanDits/jacart/README.md

 This project is based on the amazing project [GoCart](https://github.com/Flow-Based-Cartograms/go_cart) by [Gastner, Seguy & More](https://www.pnas.org/content/115/10/E2156).
+> Gastner MT, Seguy V, More P. Fast flow-based algorithm for creating density-equalizing map projections.
+Proc Natl Acad Sci USA 115(10):E2156–E2164 (2018)

 It allows you to transform a list of polygonal regions that are related to some positive numeric value as a [cartogram](https://en.wikipedia.org/wiki/Cartogram#cite_note-GSM-Fast-Flow-Based-26).
 Those represent the related value by the regions' area, thus need to change the original geometry.
 We implement area contiguous cartograms that retain the original topology (i.e. the [dual map](https://en.wikipedia.org/wiki/Dual_graph) of the original map and transformed map are isomorphic).